demichie/IMEX_SfloW2D_v2/README.md

 Shallow water model for multiphase flow (gas+particles) with density of gas temperature-dependent.

 To compile the code you need a Fortran compiler and the NetCDF library for Fortran.
-You can install both with anaconda:
+You can install both with anaconda, by creating an anaconda environment and activating it:

 > conda create -n fortran_env conda-forge::gfortran_linux-64 sysroot_linux-64 make conda-forge::netcdf-fortran
 >